sgeos/Book_NeuroevolutionThroughErlang/README.md

 # Neuroevolution Through Erlang, Book Source Code

 A repository for source code as I work through the book [Handbook of Neuroevolution Through Erlang][book-neuroevolution-erlang].
 This repository uses [version 3 of GNU General Public License][license-gnu-gpl-v3] because that is what the [official source code repository for the book][book-neuroevolution-erlang-source] uses.

+**Note:**  Some of code may be slightly different from the official repository.
+Considering referring to the official repository instead of this one.

 ## References: